Fpiotro/MOLECULAR-TRANSLATION/README.md

 </p>

 This repository presents the solution developed during the **[BMS-Molecular-Translation competition](https://www.kaggle.com/c/bms-molecular-translation)**.
-This one is composed of three parts:
+This one is composed of four parts:
 * AutoEncoder
+* Detector
 * EncoderDecoder
-* Detector
+* Initiator

-These three parts were assembled in the final submission to provide an innovative and original solution 👍
+These four parts were assembled in the final submission to provide an innovative and original solution 👍

 ## Objectives
 * Automated recognition of optical chemical structures